The following surgeons are the elected officers of the new Excelsior Surgical Society:

 Dr. Oh was then assigned to Walter Reed National Military Medical Center in Bethesda, Maryland where he led the General Surgery Service which included trauma, colorectal, minimally invasive, pediatric, and oncologic surgery.
 During this time, he also served as the Director of the Division for Global Surgery at the Uniformed Services University of the Health Sciences.

 Dr. Oh has conducted clinical research in combat casualty care, resuscitation in trauma, global surgery, and humanitarian medicine.
 He currently has active protocols in surgical disease epidemiology in low resource countries, use of whole blood, and radiologic indicators of frailty in trauma patients.
 After retiring from active military service, Dr. Oh joined the trauma division at Penn State Health, Milton S. Hershey Medical Center as a trauma and acute care surgeon in July, 2017 where he maintains an active clinical practice.
 He currently serves as the director for the surgical intensive care unit, Program Director of the Surgical Critical Care fellowship, and Director of the Global Surgery Program.

 RMKD “Kal” Gunasingha, MD

 R. M. Kalpanee D. Gunasingha is a general surgery resident at Walter Reed National Military Medical Center.
 She is a Captain in the U.S. Army.
-She graduated from Duke University School of Medicine in 2017 and received a bachelor’s of science in chemical engineering from LSU (Geaux Tigers!) in 2013.
-She plans to pursue a fellowship in vascular surgery, and hopes to, apply her engineering background in her future career and research.
+She graduated from Duke University School of Medicine in 2017 and received a Bachelor of Science in chemical engineering from LSU (Geaux Tigers!) in 2013.
+She plans to pursue a fellowship in vascular surgery and hopes to apply her engineering background in her future career and research.
 She is interested in clinical research as well as quality improvement.
-In her free time, she likes to spend time with her wonderful finance and her family, go hiking, paint, and try new recipes.
+In her free time, she likes to spend time with her wonderful fiancé and her family, go hiking, paint, and try new recipes.